HarmonicVoid/inventory-system/README.md

 <ul>
   <li> Real-time database updates using Firebase.
 Everyone will see the changes within seconds, whether a new part is added or removed.</li>
   <p></p>
   <li> Add single or multiple models that share the same part number into the inventory in one SINGLE FORM.
-The system design process is well thought out and tackles all possible what-if scenarios.</li>
+TThe logic design process is well thought out and tackles possible what if scenarios..</li>
   <p></p>
   <li> Performing cycle count has never been easier, know which iPhone parts got utilized from the inventory.
 When removing a part, the serial number is required, and the system will log it by showing the user who is signed in with a timestamp.  </li>
    <p></p>